metio/terraform-provider-k8s/docs/data-sources/grafana_integreatly_org_grafana_v1beta1_manifest.md

 Optional:

 - `api_version` (String) API version of the referent.
 - `field_path` (String) If referring to a piece of an object instead of an entire object, this string should contain a valid JSON/Go field access statement, such as desiredState.manifest.containers[2].
 For example, if the object reference is to a container within a pod, this would take on a value like: 'spec.containers{name}' (where 'name' refers to the name of the container that triggered the event) or if no container name is specified 'spec.containers[2]' (container with index 2 in this pod).
 This syntax is chosen only to have some well-defined way of referencing a part of an object.
-TODO: this design is not final and this field is subject to change in the future.
 - `kind` (String) Kind of the referent.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 - `name` (String) Name of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `namespace` (String) Namespace of the referent.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/